Bustling and colorful Mexico City

 Mexico City is huge, but it has many nice compact neighborhoods.
 Here some Spanish influence, there a touch of France, a little Madrid and a dose of just Mexico.
 Here a list of our favorite neighborhoods and what to do.

 La Condesa is a lovely fancy and authentic neighborhood.
 It has trendy, nice restaurants, great terraces and shops with better souvenirs than just sombreros.
-We recommend to have breakfast at Ojo de Agua and lunch at the vegetarian restaurant Veguísima.
+We recommend to have lunch at the vegetarian restaurant Veguísima.
 Mexico City is without a doubt a culinary destination pur sang with cuisines at a very high level.

 We like the historical center of Mexico but it does feel a bit touristy.
 If you want to have the best view of down town we recommend drinking beer on the roof terrace of the Gran Hotel.